 As clear explanations are not always stressed in non-technical literature, care should be taken to distinguish between several forms of relevant diseases.
 According to the World Health Organisation (WHO), these may defined as; asbestosis (the subject of this article), lung cancer, and mesothelioma (generally a very rare form of cancer, but increasing in frequency as people exposed to asbestos age).

-The primary symptom of asbestosis is generally the slow, insidious onset of shortness of breath on exertion.
+Signs and symptoms The primary symptom of asbestosis is generally the slow, insidious onset of shortness of breath on exertion.
 In severe, advanced cases, this may lead to respiratory failure.
 Coughing is not usually a typical symptom, unless the patient has other, concomitant respiratory tract diseases.

 People with extensive occupational exposure to the mining, manufacturing, handling or removal of asbestos are at risk of developing asbestosis.
 There is also an increased risk of lung cancer and mesothelioma.
 Asbestosis and lung cancer require prolonged exposure to asbestos.
 However, cases of mesothelioma have been documented with even 1-3 months of exposure, and only indirect exposure (through air ventilation system.)

-Asbestosis is the scarring of lung tissue (around terminal bronchioles and alveolar ducts) resulting from the inhalation of asbestos fibers.
+Pathogenesis Asbestosis is the scarring of lung tissue (around terminal bronchioles and alveolar ducts) resulting from the inhalation of asbestos fibers.
 When such fibers reach the alveoli (air sacs) in the lung, where oxygen is transferred into the blood, the foreign bodies (asbestos fibers) cause the activation of the lung's local immune system and provoke an inflammatory reaction.
 Macrophages phagocytose (ingest) the fibers and stimulate fibroblasts to deposit connective tissue.
 The result is interstitial fibrosis.
 The fibrotic scar tissue causes alveolar walls to thicken which reduces elasticity and gas diffusion, reducing oxygen transfer to the blood, as well as the removal of carbon dioxide.
 The total lung capacity (TLC) may be reduced through the alveolar walls thickening.
 In the more severe cases, the drastic reduction in lung function due to the stiffening of the lungs and reduced TLC may induce heart failure (cor pulmonale).

-Reducing your exposure to asbestos may reduce your risk of mesothelioma.
+Prevention Reducing your exposure to asbestos may reduce your risk of mesothelioma.
 Most people with mesothelioma were exposed to the asbestos fibers at work.
 Workers who may encounter asbestos fibers include:

 Follow all safety precautions in your workplace, such as wearing protective equipment.
 You may also be required to shower and change out of your work clothes before taking a lunch break or going home.
 Talk to your doctor about other precautions you can take to protect yourself from asbestos exposure.